An operational characterization of the notion of probability by algorithmic randomness and its applications: Further equivalence of the notions of independence on computable finite probability spaces

 The converse does not necessarily hold.
 In the case where $\alpha$ is Martin-L\"of $P$-random, the converse means that the Martin-L\"of $P$-randomness of $\alpha$ is \emph{independent} of $\beta_1,\dots,\beta_\ell$ in a certain sense.

+We here recall van Lambalgen's Theorem.
 Let $\beta$ be an infinite sequence over an alphabet.
 For any $\alpha\in\XI$, we say that $\alpha$ is \emph{Martin-L\"{o}f random relative to $\beta$} if $\alpha$ is Martin-L\"{o}f $U$-random relative to $\beta$ where $U\in\PS(\{0,1\})$ such that $U(0)=U(1)=1/2$.
 Based on this notion of \emph{Martin-L\"of randomness relative to an infinite sequence}, van Lambalgen's Theorem is stated as follows.

 \begin{theorem}[van Lambalgen's Theorem, van Lambalgen \cite{vL87}] Let $\alpha,\beta\in\{0,1\}^\infty$, and let $\alpha\oplus\beta$ denote the infinite binary sequence